Inheritance Tax: A Comprehensive Guide 2026

 Conclusion

-If you are considering a transaction that involves ITP, we recommend that you find out about the specific regulations in your autonomous community and, if necessary, consult a professional who can guide you through the process.
-Complying with ITP is not only a legal obligation, but also a way of contributing to the development and well-being of the community in which you live.
+If you are considering a transaction that involves the ITP (Property Transfer Tax), we recommend informing yourself about the specific regulations in your autonomous community and, if necessary, consulting a professional who can guide you through the process.
+Paying the ITP is not only a legal obligation but also a way to contribute to the development and well-being of the community in which you live.

 Sergio Navarro